 Home

 Welcome to Sue Prideaux’s website.
 You will find information on her books and events.
-September 2024 will see the publication of Wild Thing: A Life of Paul Gauguin.
-Pre-order the book here.
+September 2024 saw the publication of Wild Thing: A Life of Paul Gauguin.
+Buy the book here.

 Wild Thing: A Life of Paul Gauguin